Artificial Lures for Redfish: Must-Have Best Picks

 Flukes are useful in shallow water, over grass, and around slick calm flats where redfish may spook from heavy disturbance.
 They also work well around oyster bars and mangrove edges.
 In deeper water, a heavier jig head can help get the lure where it needs to be.

-Scented twitchbaits in this category are particularly effective on cautious redfish.
-The subtle action, combined with scent, gives the fish enough confidence to strike.
+Scented twitchbaits in this category can be especially effective on cautious redfish.
+The subtle action, combined with scent, gives fish enough confidence to strike.
 This is a strong option when fish are feeding but being selective.

 Choose a fluke when:

-A fluke may not be the first lure every angler reaches for, but it is one of the most effective artificial lures for redfish when conditions call for finesse.
+A fluke may not be the first lure every angler grabs, but it is one of the most effective artificial lures for redfish when conditions call for finesse.

 Spoons are excellent search lures.
-They cover water efficiently and help anglers locate fish without requiring exact precision.
-This makes them a smart choice when you are working a large flat, a marsh edge, or a shoreline with scattered feeding activity.
+They cover water efficiently and help anglers locate fish without demanding exact precision.
+That makes them a smart choice when you are working a large flat, a marsh edge, or a shoreline with scattered feeding activity.

 One of the most respected redfish spoons is the weedless spoon.
 Its design helps it slip over grass and light cover with fewer snags, which is a major advantage in shallow coastal water.
 Weedless spoons can be cast long distances and retrieved with a steady pace.
 They are also useful in areas where redfish are feeding in grass beds, along muddy points, or around submerged vegetation.

 A spoon does not usually require complicated rod work.
 Cast it out, let it settle if needed, and retrieve it at a slow to medium pace.
 The key is consistency.
 Too much rod action can make it look unnatural.
-A steady retrieve often looks more like a vulnerable baitfish or shrimp trying to escape.
+A steady retrieve often resembles a vulnerable baitfish trying to escape.

 For anglers who want an uncomplicated but proven option, spoons remain one of the best artificial lures for redfish.